-Wigan and Leigh Hospice is a charity which provides care and support to people who have been diagnosed with a life-limiting illness which is no longer curable.
+Wigan and Leigh Hospice is a charity which provides care and support to people who have been diagnosed with a life-limiting or terminal illness.

 Our staff are highly skilled in palliative and end of life care and are committed to providing the best care possible for our patients.
 We support the ‘whole needs’ of our individual patients including their physical, emotional, social and spiritual needs.